EveIsSim/Flecto/README.md

 Or use FluentValidation to validate DTOs before using FlectoBuilder.

 ## Roadmap
-- You can read on GitHub pages.
+- You can read on GitHub pages - [link](https://flecto-labs.github.io/Flecto/roadmap/)

 ## Conclusion

 Flecto provides a lightweight, powerful way to build clear, safe SQL queries in .NET.
 With filters, search, sorting, pagination, and validation, you can generate precise queries easily for APIs and internal services without manual SQL handling.